JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/exercises.md

 # Julia set

-So far, we use only the standard library that is shipped with Julia.
+So far, we used only the standard library shipped with Julia.
 However, the standard library provides only basic functionality.
 If we want to get additional functions, we have to use extra packages.
-For example, there is a [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package that allows us to create plots.
+For example, there is a [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package for creating plots.
 Packages can be installed via Pkg REPL.
-To enter the Pkg REPL from the Julia REPL, we have to press the `]` symbol.
-Then the  Plots package can be installed as follows
+To enter the Pkg REPL from the Julia REPL, press `]` and install the package by

 ```julia
 (@v1.5) pkg> add Plots
 ```

-If we install an additional package, we have to use the `using` keyword to load the package, and then we can start using it.
-For example, we can use the Plots package to visualize the `sin` and `cos` functions as follows
+We need to use the `using` keyword to load the package.
+For example, we can use the Plots package to visualize the `sin` and `cos` functions.

 ```@example plots
 using Plots